 flawless technique, smooth and limpid phrasing, exciting programming…

-Career highlights include 2002 solo debut recitals at Carnegie Hall and the Kennedy Center, with critics praising his “flawless technique, smooth and limpid phrasing, exciting programming.”
-He performed the opening concert for the 2004 MTNA National Convention, and has presented concerts under the auspices of the American Pianists Association, Chopin Foundation of America, Phillips Collection, Strathmore Hall, Kitzingen Piano Festival (Germany), and the Ibla-Ragusa Piano Festival (Italy).
-He has presented concert tours of the United States, England, Nova Scotia, and Italy.
-This year, Mr. Henry will present his London debut in prestigious Wigmore Hall.
+Career highlights include recitals at Carnegie Hall, the Kennedy Center, and Wigmore Hall, with critics praising his “flawless technique, smooth and limpid phrasing, exciting programming.”
+He performed the opening concert for the 2004 MTNA National Convention, and he has presented concerts under the auspices of the American Pianists Association, Chopin Foundation of America, National Gallery of Art, Glinka Conservatory, Phillips Collection, University of California-Berkeley, University of Maryland, University of Georgia, University of South Carolina, University of Alabama, Arkansas State University, Georgia State University, Strathmore Hall, Kitzingen Piano Festival (Germany), and the Ibla-Ragusa Piano Festival (Italy).
+He has presented concert tours of the U.S., England, Nova Scotia, Russia, Italy, Czech-Republic, Poland, and China (2015).

 His sound brings to mind the great pianists of the past, for whom beauty of tone was integral to the structure of the phrase.